Removal Orders Canada – Deportation, Exclusion, Departure

 - Alternatives to removal orders

 - We could help!

 Sometimes a removal order becomes unenforceable.
 Of course, an unenforceable removal order means you can stay in Canada until it becomes enforceable.
-If the authorities make a removal order void, you do not need to leave Canada (unless due to other reasons such as your permit’s expiry).
+If the authorities void a removal order, you do not need to leave Canada (unless due to other reasons such as your permit’s expiry).
 The following situations could make a removal order unenforceable.